KWJC

-KWJC (91.9 FM) is a classical music station operated by the University of Missouri-Kansas City.
-The station covers much of the Kansas City Metropolitan Area.
+KWJC (91.9 FM) is a listener-supported, non-commercial, public radio station airing a classical music radio format.
+It is licensed to Liberty, Missouri, and covers much of the Kansas City Metropolitan Area.
+KWJC is operated by the University of Missouri-Kansas City, along with sister station 89.3 KCUR-FM, which airs news and informational programming.
+KWJC mostly carries the national "Classical 24" network.
+It also runs some public radio network classical shows including Performance Today, Pipedreams and From The Top.

-Between 1974 and 2006, KWJC was a conventional college radio station, operated by William Jewell College in suburban Liberty, Missouri, with a student staff.
-After that time, KWJC aired the national K-LOVE and Air1 formats from the Educational Media Foundation.
-When EMF bought a Kansas City translator (K300CH 107.9) and relocated Air1 there, KWJC went temporarily silent on May 31, 2019.
-On July 1, 2020, UMKC assumed control of KWJC and the station returned to the air with a classical music format.
+KWJC is a Class C3 station.
+It has an effective radiated power (ERP) of 7,000 watts.
+The station's transmitter tower is on East Swearingen Road in Independence, Missouri, off State Route 291.

 History

 KWPB

-KWPB went on the air in 1974.
-It was launched by the then-head of the William Jewell College communication department, Dr. Georgia B. Bowman.
-She convinced the college to name the station after a former Jewell president, Dr. Walter Pope Binns.
-The station broadcast from the third floor of the Yates College Union with a 10-watt FM transmitter that could reach the college campus and some of the surrounding town of Liberty.
+The station signed on the air in 1974.
+It was a college radio station launched by the head of the William Jewell College communication department, Dr. Georgia B. Bowman.
+She convinced the school to name the station after a former Jewell president, Dr. Walter Pope Binns.
+The station broadcast from the third floor of the Yates College Union with a 10-watt FM transmitter.
+It could reach the college campus and some of the surrounding town of Liberty.
 There were three rooms: an outer multipurpose production space, an inner work room where the meager collection of albums and '45s were stored, and the control room where broadcasting students operated a two-channel mixing board, two closed cartridge tape transports, one reel-to-reel tape deck and two turntables.
 The transmitter was located in the control room, with the broadcast antenna mounted just outside the station on the roof of the union building.